dishantTanwar/fsnd_capstone/Readme.md

 <a name="motivation"></a>
 ## Motivations & Contents

 This is the final project of the `Udacity-Full-Stack-Nanodegree` Nanodegree.
+Acter learning a lots of things like Flask, SQL-Alchemy, RBAC, database migration and security, and best practices for API development.
+I'm happy to share it with you.

-I used the following for this project
+I used the following `dependencies` for this project

 1. Data modeling with `postgres` & `sqlalchemy` (see `models.py`)
 2. API with CRUD functionality `Flask` (see `app.py`)
 3. Automated testing using `Unittest` (see `test_app`)
 4. Authorization & Role based Authentication with `Auth0` (see `auth.py`)
 5. Deployment on `Heroku`

+**More about dependencies**
+`postgres`: I used postgres as the database backend and heruko provies a easy to setup postgres server as well

+`sql-alchemy` : Using Flask SQL Alchemy ORM, our project can run on any SQL based dataset whether it be Oracle, SQLite ot other ones.
+Sql alchemy ORM gives flexibilty to our code in terms of querying and manipulating database.

+`Flask` : I used Flask as a backend of my choice.
+It's a lightweight framework for backend development.

+`Unittest`: Automation testing saves us the most time and I chose Unittest for this cast.

 <a name="start-locally"></a>
 ## Setup Project locally